 - The Director shall remove from eligible lists the names of all applicants that have remained thereon for the duration of the list.

-- If, at the time of termination, an employee’s name appears on a promotional eligible list his/her name shall be removed from the promotional list and placed on the open competitive eligible list for that classification, if any, in accordance with the final score.
+- If, at the time of termination, an employee’s name appears on a promotional eligible list their name shall be removed from the promotional list and placed on the open competitive eligible list for that classification, if any, in accordance with the final score.

 - The Director may remove from eligible lists the names of applicants who: